vernjan/ctf-writeups/write-ups/Hackvent2019/day17/README.md

 But how come that the name I see on the screen is not UPPER cased?

-The next thing I tried is how the site handles [diacritics](https://en.wikipedia.org/wiki/Diacritic).
+The next thing I tried is how the site cache_items [diacritics](https://en.wikipedia.org/wiki/Diacritic).
 Being a Czech was kinda an advantage here, we use diacritics in half of the words :-) So I tried to register one more user named `Vƒçela`.
 It worked again.
 The name was, however, still displayed in the original case..